577816569/Gan-style-transfer-with-only-one-image-/README.md

 ## Method

-To solve the problem of lack of datasets, I cut the orignial style image into
+To solve the problem of lack of datasets, I cut the orignial style image into 256 square images and the size of each image is 16

 ## Rename a file